Types of Trailer

 Refrigerated trailers are primarily dry vans that are insulated and have a cooling system to keep the enclosed goods fresh.
 This type of trailer is mainly used for food such as frozen foods and produce.
 Sometimes pharmaceuticals are shipped via reefers.
 The maximum weight for refrigerated trailers is the same as dry vans, but they have a maximum legal width of 8.2 feet and a maximum legal height of 8 feet.

 4. Lowboy Trailers

 The lowboy trailer is essentially the beast of choice when hauling heavy loads that are taller than legal height for other trailers.
-Often these are used for heavy duty construction equipment.
+Often these are used for heavy-duty construction equipment.
 These trailers can haul anywhere from 40,000 to 80,000 pounds depending on the number of axles.
 To haul 40,000 pounds and you’ll require two axles on the trailer.
-Lowboy trailers may require addition permits to operate and any state or municipal regulations should be strictly followed.
+Lowboy trailers may require additional permits to operate and any state or municipal regulations should be strictly followed.

 5. Step Deck Trailers

 Step-deck trailers are remarkably similar to flatbed trailers with the only legal difference being that the maximum freight height is 10 feet.
 They’re designed to carry things that flatbed trailers can’t.
 This is usually because of height restrictions.
 Essentially step deck trailers are flatbeds that allow you to squeeze an additional two feet of freight height into your load.

 6. Extendable flatbed trailers

 Extendable flatbed trailers are exactly what they sound like: They’re flatbeds that can stretch from 43-foot average to 80 feet long.
 They’re built to support long loads, so there’s no real worry about the freight hanging off the edge of the trailer.
 The maximum weight limit for these extendable flatbed trailers is 43,000 pounds, and the rest of the legal requirements stay the same as a regular flatbed.